 Credibility

-Laos joined ASEAN in 1997 and places a premium on its membership.
-Laos is also an enthusiastic member of the Asian Development Bank’s Greater Mekong Subregion (GMS) scheme, which includes Yunnan province and Guangxi autonomous region in China, as well as the mainland ASEAN states.
-It has embraced a number of “economic corridors” linking GMS members as a means of transforming Laos from a landlocked to “land-linked” country.
-In 2015, Laos joined with its mainland southeast Asian neighbors in the China-driven Lancang-Mekong Cooperation (LMC).
-Laos attended the first three LMC summits in 2016 (China), 2018 (Cambodia) and 2020 (online).
-During the review period, Laos became an inaugural member of the Regional Comprehensive Economic Partnership (RCEP), which is expected to benefit the country considerably through economic integration and the relocation of global value chains.
+Laos joined ASEAN in 1997 and strongly values its membership.
+It is also an enthusiastic member of the Asian Development Bank’s Greater Mekong Subregion (GMS) scheme, which includes Yunnan province and the Guangxi autonomous region in China, as well as the mainland ASEAN states.
+The government has embraced the idea of establishing several “economic corridors” linking GMS members as a way of transforming Laos from a landlocked country into a “land-linked” one.
+In 2015, Laos joined its mainland Southeast Asian neighbors in the China-driven Lancang-Mekong Cooperation (LMC).

 Regional cooperation